Countdown to retirementFinances

 “If you don’t have a retirement plan already, now is a good time to start thinking about one,” says Kevin Gallegos, vice president of Phoenix operations with Freedom Financial Network.
 Gallegos says now is also the time to check in on the health of your investments and pension, if you have one.
 He recommends getting an up-to-date estimate on what your Social Security income will be, since that will be part of the picture too.
 You can do that at ssa.gov.

 Start dialing back the level of risk in your investments, says Feldman.
 “You may have some time to ride out a market cycle, but you are still close enough to retirement that you should take a fair amount of risk off the table.”
-Talk to a financial planner or your Athene agent about what your risk should be, and which shorter term, safer investments can still allow your money to grow in those last five years without putting your retirement in peril should markets change.
+Talk to a financial professional about what your risk should be, and which shorter term, safer strategy can still allow your money to grow in those last five years without putting your retirement in peril should markets change.